Today I Learned

 Show your react router routes

-TIL that you can utilize npx react-router routes
+TIL that you can utilize npx react-router routes to see all the routes in your app!

 For my site, here’s what I get: